Gleb1290/gusvoice/README.md

 ## Support

 GusVoice is free to self-host and built in the open.
-If it's useful to you, you can support development on **[Boosty](https://boosty.to/glebbuster)** — it helps cover servers, signing certificates and build hardware.
+If it's useful to you, you can support development on **[Boosty](https://boosty.to/glebbuster)** — it helps cover servers and build hardware.
 Thank you 🪿

 ## License